Circuit-killer/sms-gateway-bundle/README.md

-# Effective Solutions SMS Gateway Bundle For Symfony
+# Effective Solutions SMS Gateway Bundle For Symfony2

 Install and Configure Gammu Library using following documentations.